fracturestudios/bakery/README.md

 Bakery
 ======

+**Note**: Bakery is still early in development.

 Bakery is a system for importing and preprocessing game assets offline (colloquially known as "baking").

-## Why?

-* Importing / preprocessing your assets at build time rather than runtime can drastically improve load times.

-* Instead of compiling and distributing your content import libraries with your game, you only need to distribute Bakery's runtime library (which is lightweight, has no external dependencies, and is released under a permissive license).
-You'll still need to set up content import libraries, but only for your development environment.
+Why?
+Because decoding and processing your assets at build time improves your game's load times.
+And because it means not having to link your game against asset libraries like assimp/avcodec.
+Or distribute them with your game.
+Or cross-compile them if that's your thing.

+Just set up those libraries once in your favorite development environment, build the content once, and use it on any platform.

 ## How?

-Bakery consists of an offline baking system (which may be run in batch mode or integrated with other systems) and a thin, cross-platform runtime that imports baked content from byte streams.
-The former build step creates baked assets that can be loaded in the latter step.
+Bakery is a plugin-driven system in two movements:

+The offline library imports and processes assets in their original formats.
+It spits out a binary intermediate representation of the processed data.

+The online library provides a thin, cross-platform library that reconstructs the data from its intermediate representation.

+The `bake` utility links against the offline library.
+It provides a simple `Makefile`-like syntax for building content in batch mode.

 In its default configuration, Bakery can handle